llayman/hist/README.md

 A small Python script that generates bar plots from Canvas Gradebook exports.
-The user chooses a CSV file in the current directory, then selects a column to plot.
-The plot is displayed and saved to a PNG file.
+- The user chooses a CSV file in the current directory, then selects a column to plot.
+- Specify the range for the bars, e.g., 2pts, 5pts, 10pts
+- The plot is displayed and saved to a PNG file.

 # PyCharm Setup